The best fish for fish ponds in Stardew Valley

 - Eight population: An ocean stone

-Another fish you might encounter during the submarine ride at the Night Market is the Spook Fish.
-It’s a blue fish with large, wide eyes that look like you’re squishing it too hard.
-Despite its appearance, it’s a valuable fish, and when you catch it, you want to rethink tossing it away or selling it to the market.
-Much like the Midnight Squid and the Blobfish, you can only capture it during wither 15 and 17 during the Night Market.
+Another fish you can catch during the submarine ride at the Night Market is the Spook Fish.
+Like the Midnight Squid and the Blobfish, you can only capture it during wither 15 and 17 during the Night Market.

 Notably, there’s nothing too particular about what the Spook Fish produces in its pond.
-It reliably has roe like any other fish, even with a single population inside of the fish pond.
-However, what makes it stand out amongst the others it has a significantly small chance to produce a treasure chest when you have a population of nine Spook Fish or higher.
+It reliably has roe like any other fish, even with a single population inside the fish pond.
+However, it stands out amongst the others because it has a slight chance of producing a treasure chest when you have a population of nine Spook Fish or higher.
+The treasure chest contains multiple valuables you can sell at the market for high prices.

 These are the potential quests for the Spook Fish that show up every four days to increase their population: